 Journal Impact Factor

-- Elsevier, provider of Scopus, has set up a website to rival Journal Citation Reports.
+Journal Metrics (Scopus) // Elsevier, the provider of Scopus, has set up a website to rival Journal Citation Reports.
 Their Journal Metrics page offers two metrics (Source-Normalized Impact per Paper (SNIP) and SCImago Journal Rank (SJR)) to measure the performance and/or impact of a journal.
 Explanations of these metrics can be found on the website.

-- Publish or Perish is a free, non-profit software program (courtesy of www.harzing.com) that uses Google Scholar to obtain the raw citations and can provide a variety of statistics that can be viewed and copied into other applications or saved for further analysis.
+Publish Or Perish // Publish or Perish is a free, non-profit software program (courtesy of www.harzing.com) that uses Google Scholar and __Microsoft Academic Search to obtain the raw citations and can provide a variety of statistics that can be viewed and copied into other applications or saved for further analysis.

 Journal Quality Assessment - Publishing Opportunities